glasgowagreement/site-content/en/collapse_total.md

 **Join the Global Day of Action Collapse Total by subscribing the call to action [here](https://framaforms.org/collapse-total-call-to-action-1627950762) or by writing to glasgowagreement@riseup.net**

-\* *If Total does not operate in your territory you can still join the call by conducting direct action to other major company/infrastructure present in your territory.*
+\* *If Total does not operate in your territory you can still join the call by conducting direct action against another major company/infrastructure present in your territory.*

 Join the next Ask Us Anything calls if you would like to know how your group can join this action!
 The next sessions will take place on **Monday, September 20th**, one at **08h00 UTC**, and the second at **16h00 UTC**.
 Both of the calls will be hosted in English, French and Spanish.
 (You can convert UTC to your time zone [here](https://www.worldtimebuddy.com/))